Dept. Code: KIN

 IV.
 Credit Only

-V. Transferred credit hours may not count toward the completion of a major without the written approval of the Associate Dean of the School of Education and Human Development.
+V. Transferred credit hours may not count toward completing a major without the written approval of the Associate Dean of the School of Education and Human Development.

 VI.
-Students interested in pursing Physical Therapy as a post undergraduate career path should speak to their academic advisor as early as possible.
+Students interested in pursuing Physical Therapy as a post-undergraduate career path should speak to their academic advisor as early as possible to identify additional, specialized courses that may be necessary for a candidate's admission to a competitive graduate program.

 Written Communication Skills

-Written Communication Skills General Education Requirements must be completed prior to attaining junior year classification.
+Written Communication Skills General Education Requirements must be completed before attaining junior-year classification.
 Students will be able to:

 • Construct original, well-reasoned arguments using a range of materials.